daronphang/programming-resources/dev-ops/containerization/orchestrators/kubernetes/components/API/authorization.md

 ClusterRoles and ClusterRoleBindings are cluster-wide objects that apply to all Namespaces.
 Their YAML structures are almost identical.

+As ClusterRoles are cluster-scoped, you can also use them to grant access to:

+- Cluster-scoped resources i.e. nodes
+- Namespaced resources across all namespaces i.e. Pods
+- Non-resource endpoints i.e. /healthz

 **A powerful pattern is to define Roles at the cluster level (ClusterRoles) and bind them to specific Namespaces via RoleBindings**.
 This lets you define common roles once, and re-use them across multiple Namespaces.

 ```yaml